int3grate/doomsday_machine/README.md

-## DoomDay Machine NeoPixel Light Code
+## DoomsDay Machine NeoPixel Light Code

 This code is designed to run on Raspberry Pi Pico, in a MicroPython environment.